Python programming language in CSC's Supercomputers Puhti and Mahti.

 - CSC Conda tutorial describes in more detail what Conda is and how to use it.
 Some parts of this tutorial may be helpful also for Tykky installations.

 Python code can be edited with a console-based text editor directly on the supercomputer.
 Codes can also be edited on your local machine and copied to the supercomputer with scp or graphical file transfer tools.
 You can also edit Python scripts in Puhti from your local PC with some code editors like Visual Studio Code.

 Finally, several graphical programming environments can be used directly on the supercomputer, such as Jupyter Notebooks, Spyder and Visual Studio Code, through the Puhti web interface.

-Jupyter Notebook allows one to run Python code via a web browser running on a local PC.
+Jupyter Notebooks allows one to run Python code via a web browser running on a local PC.
 The notebooks can combine code, equations, visualizations and narrative text in a single document.
-Many of our modules, including python-env, python-singularity, python-data, the deep learning modules and geoconda include Jupyter notebook package.
+Many of our modules, including python-data, the deep learning modules and geoconda include the Jupyter notebook package.
 See the tutorial how to set up and connect to a Jupyter Notebook for using Jupyter in CSC environment.

 Python parallel jobs